benjamine/phenotype/README.md

     try {
         Retriever.mixin(parrot);
     } catch(err) {
-        // grab is required by Retriever, and parrot doesn't have it console.log(err);
+        // goTo is required by Retriever, and parrot doesn't have it console.log(err);
     }